craigfisk/priceandposition/content/posts/outboundinbound.md

 draft: false
 hidemeta: false
 comments: false
-description: "In outbound marketing, you look for the customer; in inbound (digital marketing), you enable the customer to find you."
+description: "In outbound marketing, you look for the right customers; in inbound (digital marketing), you enable the right customers to find you."
 canonicalURL: "https://priceandposition.com/content/"
 disableHLJS: true # to disable highlightjs
 disableShare: true